Our Team

 D Tejada (She/They), EdD - ESOC Operations and Assessment Director, Educator, Activist & Strategist

-Breya Johonson (She/Her), M.A - Organizer, Writer, Cohort Political Education Lead
+Monaye Johonson (She/Her), M.A - Education Lead

 Featured Trainers